keystonejs/keystone/.changeset/light-lamps-eat.md

 "@keystone-6/core": minor
 ---

-Export Pagination components for use in custom pages
+Export pagination components `Pagination`, `PaginationLabel` and `usePaginationParams` for use in custom pages
-- `Pagination`
-- `PaginationLabel`
-- `usePaginationParams` hook